spryker/spryker-docs/docs/pbc/all/warehouse-management-system/extend-and-customize/configure-product-availability-to-be-published-on-product-amount-changes.md

     link: docs/scos/dev/feature-walkthroughs/page.version/inventory-management-feature-walkthrough/availabilitystorage-module-reference-informaton.html
 ---

-By default, AvailabilityStorage is configured to trigger event when product status changes from `available` to `not available`, and the other way around.
+By default, AvailabilityStorage is configured to trigger a [P&S event](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/publish-and-synchronization.html) when product status changes from `available` to `not available` and the other way around.

-To change this behavior for the events to be triggered when the amount of product changes, follow these steps:
+To configure the events to be triggered when product amount, follow the steps:

 1. In `src/Pyz/Zed/Availability/Persistence/Propel/Schema/spy_availability.schema.xml`, remove `value="0"` and `operator="==="` from the line `<parameter name="spy_availability_abstract_quantity" column="quantity" value="0" operator="==="/>`: